eddyK15501/chat-img/README.md

 * #### Click on the link above to redirect to the Heroku deployed application.
 Sign up for a new account or login.
 <img src="https://user-images.githubusercontent.com/88423414/268477059-e0dbe2ed-7b2f-409d-8718-0cb5d970c787.png" />

 * #### Create a new to-do-list.
-Check it off as completed, edit the post, Or delete it all together.
+Check it off as completed, edit the post, or delete it all together.
 <img src="https://user-images.githubusercontent.com/88423414/268477061-689e712d-180b-4c93-8990-a4204637d724.png" />

 ## Credits